 For the Cauliflower

 Preheat oven to 400° F.

-Place the cauliflower on a rimmed baking sheet and season with paprika, garlic powder, onion powder, salt, and thyme.
+Place the cauliflower on a rimmed baking sheet and season with paprika, garlic powder, onion powder, salt, pepper, and thyme.
 Drizzle with olive oil and toss well to coat.

 Roast until golden brown, about 20 to 25 minutes.